calypsonet/keyple-demo-ticketing/src/reloading-remote/README.md

   - For each contract:
     - Read and unpack the contract record for the index being iterated.
       - If `ContractVersionNumber` is 0 ensure that the associated `ContractPriority` field value is 0 and move on to the next contract.
-      - If `ContractValidityEndDate` points to a date in the past update the associated `ContractPriorty` field present in the persistent object to 31 and set the change flag to true.
+      - If `ContractValidityEndDate` points to a date in the past update the associated `ContractPriority` field present in the persistent object to 31 and set the change flag to true.
     - Add contract to the list of possible contracts to be reloaded.
     - Return the list with the contract information. <Exit process>